waynodiablo/Oystercard/php.md

 $array[] = 4; // Adds 4 to the array
 ```

-2) Kind of like a hash
+2) Kind of like a hash:

 ```php
 <?php